mpf0007/Vending-machine/README.md

 3) check your product with coin and compare price .
 4) if they were compatible choose a machine that is not busy
 5) machine will work for some minute and then give your product
+6) when your products print , the `insert your coin` message go up but you can actually put your coin :)
 ```

-# Note
+# Note :

+> ### I Use No npm Package , only for types and test process

-> becuase of some delaye time that making your product take , machine going to ask you to put another coin for your next order but as soon as your previous order getting ready , machine will print that for you. i used setTimeOut to simulation taking time to making coffee or coca . and in each time i will show you wich machines are not busy
+>#### becuase of some delaye time that making your product take , machine going to ask you to put another coin for your next order but as soon as your previous order getting ready , machine will print that for you. i used setTimeOut to simulation taking time to making coffee or coca . and in each time i will show you wich machines are not busy

-# Run Project In Docker Mode
+# Run Project In Docker Mode :

-> npm run docker
+> ### npm run docker

-# Run Project In Pure Node
+# Run Project In Pure Node :

-> npm start
+> ### npm start

-# Run Tests
+# Run Tests :

-> npm run test
+> ### npm run test

-# Bugs
+# Bugs :

-> if all machines were busy , our thread will block and app will crash . we should getting orders in sequence and save them as queue and process them in order , but for keeping project simple i didnt do that , so dont make more than 6 order instantly , i set my setTimeOut on 10 second for each order
+> ### if all machines were busy , our thread will block and app will crash . we should getting orders in sequence and save them as queue and process them in order , but for keeping project simple i didnt do that , so dont make more than 6 order instantly , i set my setTimeOut on 10 second for each order